canonical/k8s-snap/docs/src/snap/explanation/epa.md

 and significantly enhancing network performance.
 Here are the key architectural components and their roles:

--  **Node Configuration**: Each Kubernetes node must have the DPDK libraries and drivers installed.
+-  **Node configuration**: Each Kubernetes node must have the DPDK libraries and drivers installed.
 This includes setting up HugePages and binding network interfaces to DPDK-compatible drivers.
--  **HugePages Configuration**: DPDK requires HugePages for efficient memory management.
+-  **HugePages configuration**: DPDK requires HugePages for efficient memory management.
 Configure the system to reserve HugePages.
--  **Network Interface Binding**: Network interfaces must be bound to DPDK-compatible drivers (e.g., vfio-pci) to be used by DPDK applications.
+-  **Network interface binding**: Network interfaces must be bound to DPDK-compatible drivers (e.g., vfio-pci) to be used by DPDK applications.
--  **DPDK Application Container**: Create a Docker container image with the DPDK application and necessary libraries.
+-  **DPDK application container**: Create a Docker container image with the DPDK application and necessary libraries.
 Ensure that the container runs with appropriate privileges and mounts HugePages.
--  **Pod Specification**: Deploy the DPDK application in Kubernetes by specifying the necessary resources, including CPU pinning and HugePages, in the pod specification.
+-  **Pod specification**: Deploy the DPDK application in Kubernetes by specifying the necessary resources, including CPU pinning and HugePages, in the pod specification.
--  **CPU Pinning**: For optimal performance, DPDK applications should use dedicated CPU cores.
+-  **CPU pinning**: For optimal performance, DPDK applications should use dedicated CPU cores.
 Configure CPU pinning in the pod specification.
--  **SR-IOV for Network Interfaces**: Combine DPDK with SR-IOV to provide high-performance network interfaces.
+-  **SR-IOV for network interfaces**: Combine DPDK with SR-IOV to provide high-performance network interfaces.
 Allocate SR-IOV virtual functions (VFs) to DPDK pods.
--  **Scheduler Awareness**: The Kubernetes scheduler must be aware of the resources required by DPDK applications, including HugePages and CPU pinning, to place pods appropriately on nodes with sufficient resources.
+-  **Scheduler awareness**: The Kubernetes scheduler must be aware of the resources required by DPDK applications, including HugePages and CPU pinning, to place pods appropriately on nodes with sufficient resources.
--  **Monitoring and Metrics**: Use monitoring tools like Prometheus and Grafana to track the performance of DPDK applications, including network throughput, latency and CPU usage.
+-  **Monitoring and metrics**: Use monitoring tools like Prometheus and Grafana to track the performance of DPDK applications, including network throughput, latency and CPU usage.
--  **Resource Quotas and Limits**: Define resource quotas and limits to control the allocation of resources for DPDK applications across namespaces, ensuring fair resource distribution and preventing resource contention.
+-  **Resource quotas and limits**: Define resource quotas and limits to control the allocation of resources for DPDK applications across namespaces, ensuring fair resource distribution and preventing resource contention.
--  **Isolation and Security**: Ensure that DPDK applications run in isolated and secure environments.
+-  **Isolation and security**: Ensure that DPDK applications run in isolated and secure environments.
 Use security contexts to provide the necessary privileges while maintaining security best practices.